At 34 weeks pregnant, the excitement is building. You’re ticking off the weeks until it’s time to birth your baby.

-The idea of giving birth could feel daunting.
+The idea of giving birth might feel daunting.

-It’s really important you surround yourself with positivity leading up to giving birth.
+It’s really important to surround yourself with positivity, leading up to the arrival of your little one.

-It can help to know what normal, undisturbed labour actually is, to ease your mind about coping and getting through.
+It can help to know what normal, undisturbed labor actually is, to ease your mind about how you’ll cope and get through it.